 The overarching objective of the algorithm is to outperform the markets.
 To achieve this end, it must analyse millions of potential trading outcomes every second – and millisecond – on a rolling 24/7 basis across thousands of financial instruments.

-As such, the scope for programming the analysis of the patterns and curves created by stock prices, trading volume and other metrics, is emminently suited to the logic-crunching of software algorithms.
+As such, the scope for programming the analysis of the patterns and curves created by stock prices, trading volume, and other metrics, is eminently suited to the logic-crunching of software algorithms.

 Best Algorithmic Trading Platforms

 eToro provides a cheap way of accessing the signals of verified top traders on its platform through its CopyTrader feature and CopyPortfolios.

 eToro is a pioneer in social investing and at the centre of that is being able to copy the trades of another trader on the platform.